department-of-reuse/DoR/README.md

 <a href="https://www.reuse-dept.org"><img width="400"  align=right alt="image" src="https://user-images.githubusercontent.com/29195/129491263-82847cbd-4fcf-410c-b6bc-23ff4f45909c.png"></a>

-Currently (Aug'21) we have covered around 40% of the papers from the main technical track of the six main SE conferences (listed below).
+We have covered around 40% of the papers from the main technical track of the six main SE conferences (listed below).

 Fron here, our short term **tactical goal** is to analyze 200, 2000, 5000 papers in 2021, 2022, 2023 (respectively) by which time we would have covered most of the major SE conferences in the last five years.